How to Make a One Pager

 Updated by Xtensio

 Describing projects to friends with time to spare is stress-free.
 Boiling big ideas down on a single webpage — the page you’ll hand to potential investors and team members — is not.
 This page matters, which makes completing it even harder.
-That’s why we’re here to walk you through creating an awesome one page summary for your business.
+That’s why we’re here to walk you through creating an awesome one-page summary for your business.
+Explore this template.

 Xtensio is your team space for beautiful living documents.